alexmadrinanfdez/basic-python/README.md

 - `data_structs`
     + `linked_list.py`: implementation of a linked list, a list where each element (`Node`) points to the next.
 Includes a reverse method and loop detection.
     + `stack.py`: implementation of a stack.
 Stacks are linked lists which can only operate (add/remove) from the top of the list.
+    + `queue.py`: implementation of a queue.
+Also similar to a linked list, the class has been optimized to have constant runtime operations and so it does not inherit directly from the `LinkedList` class.